20 Classic Summer Vacations Everyone Should Take at Least Once

 Learn to surf in Nicaragua - or at least have fun trying.
 Notorious as one of the top places to put your hang 10 skills to test, the waves here lend themselves to both beginners and experts.
 This Central American country, tucked between the Pacific Ocean and the Caribbean Sea, features more than just no-filter-required sunsets: Various regions mean you can experience everything from lakes to volcanoes.
 Before you leave, make sure you see Granada, with dozens of tropical birds and a rich Spanish colonial history.

-Where to Stay: If you want of those easy-cooker summer vacations — you know, book it, arrive and consider it done — consider Rancho Santana.
-Here, you can choose between different accommodations — a bed and breakfast, a bungalow, etc — and fill your days and nights with whatever activity you’d like.
+Where to Stay: If you want one of those easy-cooker summer vacations - you know, book it, arrive and consider it done - consider Rancho Santana.
+Here, you can choose between different accommodations - a bed and breakfast, a bungalow, etc - and fill your days and nights with whatever activity you'd like.
 Though surfing is an obvious choice, try horseback riding, fishing trips, and a bonfire, too.

 Wine Tasting in Napa Valley